 (2) A consumer reporting agency shall place a security freeze on a consumer's credit report no later than five (5) business days after receiving from the consumer:

-(ii) Proper identification; and
+(ii) Proper identification.

-(3) The consumer reporting agency shall send a written confirmation of the security freeze to the consumer within ten (10) business days of placing the freeze and at the same time shall provide the consumer with a unique personal identification number, password, or similar device to be used by the consumer when providing authorization for the release of his or her credit for a specific period of time, or when permanently removing the freeze.
+(3) The consumer reporting agency shall send a written confirmation of the security freeze to the consumer within ten (10) business days of placing the freeze and at the same time shall provide the consumer with a unique personal identification number, password, or similar device to be used by the consumer when providing authorization for the release of his or her credit report for a specific period of time, or when permanently removing the freeze.

 (4) If the consumer wishes to allow his or her credit report to be accessed for a specific period of time while a freeze is in place, he or she shall contact the consumer reporting agency, using a point of contact designated by the consumer reporting agency, to request that the freeze be temporarily lifted and provide the following: